sap-tutorials/sap-build-apps/tutorials/codejam-events-process-6/codejam-events-process-6.md

 ### Create event
 If we want to consume events in SAP Build projects, we must let SAP Build know which events to capture.
 We do that by creating an event project.

-Once defined, each project can create an event trigger for one of those events so that SAP Build notifies it when such an event arrives.
+Once defined, each process project can create an event trigger for one of those events so that SAP Build notifies it when such an event arrives.

 1. Click **Events**.